 “Cornbread,” as he is known to his family and friends, was raised on a farm in Lumpkin County, GA.
-He loved to paint as a child but as an adult he was so embarrassed by his efforts that he hid things under beds and in his basement.
+He loved to paint as a child but as an adult he was so embarrassed by his efforts that he hid his art work under beds and in his basement.
 Around 1995, he began seeing naive regional painters, and realized that not all ‘good art’ was in the style of the old masters.
 When he finally shared some of his paintings, he was amazed when they sold, and even today he is still amazed & thankful.

 Using bright acrylic colors and large pieces of wood, he captures what is fast being pushed out as rural spaces change, or even disappear.
 He draws his subjects from the farmland he works & the woods he hunts.